cyrsis/decentralmall/README.md

 January 13, 2019 12:48 pm
-Delegate task for KYC and AML with
+Delegate task for KYC and AML with Blockpass

+January 13, 2019 2:08 pm
+Done submit the github?

 ## Getting Started